yogenderkumar/Automating-Crypto-Website-API-Pull-Using-Python/README.md

-# Automating-Crypto-Website-API-Pull-Using-Python
+# 💰 Automating-Crypto-Website-API-Pull-Using-Python

-This Python project pulls cryptocurrency data from an API and analyzes it in Excel.
+Cryptocurrency Data Automation with Python project pulls cryptocurrency data from an API and analyzes & visualize it in Excel.

-# 💰 Cryptocurrency Data Automation with Python

 ## 🔎 Project Overview

+- Cryptocurrency data changes every second, and analyzing it manually is inefficient.
-This project automates the process of pulling live cryptocurrency data from the **CoinMarketCap API**, cleaning it, & storing it in CSV/Excel, and visualizing market trends using Python.
+- This project automates the process of pulling live cryptocurrency data from the **CoinMarketCap API**, and visualizing market trends.
-It is designed to fetch live data for thousands of cryptocurrencies, process it, and make it ready for **data analytics and reporting**.
+- It fetches live data for thousands of cryptocurrencies, process it, and make it ready for **data analytics and reporting** using Python.
-Cryptocurrency data changes every second, and analyzing it manually is inefficient.

 This project solves that problem by:
 - **Automating API calls** to fetch thousands of cryptocurrencies in real-time.